ossf/community/project-scorecard/README.md

 See the [Contributing](CONTRIBUTING.md) documentation for guidance on how to contribute to the project.

-## adding a scorecard check
+## Adding a Scorecard Check

 ### Adding a Scorecard Check

 If you'd like to add a check, please see guidance [here](checks/write.md).

-## connect with the scorecard community
+## Connect with the Scorecard Community

 ### Connect with the Scorecard Community